YaleMRRC/TC_RC/README.md

 </p>

 These set of functions are used to generate the anlaysis in Salehi et al. [1].
-This paper uses data from three Yale data sets (n-back, gradCPT, and ANT tasks) and the Human Connectome Project (HCP) S900 release [2].
+This paper uses data from three Yale data sets (n-back, gradCPT, and ANT tasks) and the Human Connectome Project (HCP) S900 release [2] to predict individual differences in attention within- and across data sets.
 This repository includes MATLAB and R functions to develope the higher-order measure predictive modeling.

 ### References